Lamontichthys: Species

+Lamontichthys contains the following recognized valid species:

 Distribution and habitat

 Lamontichthys is distributed in the northwestern part of South America in the upper Amazon and Orinoco River drainages, and in the Lake Maracaibo region.
 Species in this genus occupy the same ecological niche as those of Harttia.
 They mainly live in the mainstream of rivers, on rocky and sandy bottoms.

 Description

 Sexual dimorphism in Lamontichthys includes hypertrophied odontodes on the pectoral spines in mature males.
 In all species of Lamontichthys, there is one pectoral fin spine and seven pectoral fin rays on each fin, as opposed to the rest of Loricariinae species which have one pectoral fin spine and only six pectoral fin rays.

 Ecology

 Lamontichthys is an open brooder; eggs are laid on an open surface such as rocks, submerged wood or plants, and are generally exposed to the current.
 Females lay a few large-sized (1.4-1.8 millimetres or .056-.071 in in diameter) yellowish eggs during each spawning event.